Table of Contents

 It’s easy to implement custom highlighting thanks to the great API of Pandoc, with just two functions in Text.Highlighting.Pygments.Pandoc:

 import Text.Highlighting.Pygments (toHtml) blockToHtml :: Block -> IO Block blockToHtml x@(CodeBlock attr _) | attr == nullAttr = return x blockToHtml x@(CodeBlock (_,,_) _) = return x blockToHtml (CodeBlock (_,language:_,_) text) = do colored <- toHtml text language return (RawBlock (Format "html") colored) blockToHtml x = return x codeBlocksToHtml :: Pandoc -> IO Pandoc codeBlocksToHtml = walkM blockToHtml

 This code transforms all code blocks to a raw HTML block containing the code highlighted by Pygments.
 The language used in the code block is taken from the first unnamed attribute of the code block, just like in Github’s markdown dialect.
 Code blocks which do not specify a language are not touched.

 So far I just went the easy way, and called the

 pygmentize script in

 highlighted on stdin, and reading the result from stdout.
 While this is easy to

-implement with just a few lines, it’s also very, very slow.
+implement with just a few lines it also slows down the build considerably.

 Last weekend I sat down and tried to call Pygments directly via Python’s C API through Haskell’s FFI.
-This is what came out of this attempt.
+This is what came out of this adventure.